joeygaitan/C-notes/Review_Notes.md

+# Type Punning
+* Having two pointers for the same data but with their own unique data types...

 # Float constants
 * sometimes the compiler will declare 0.0 as a double, so adding 0.0f will convert them at compile time....